 An inguinal hernia is a protrusion of a piece of intestine through an opening in the abdominal wall in the groin.

-Inguinal hernias usually produce a painless bulge in the groin or scrotum.
+Inguinal hernias usually cause a painless bulge in the groin or scrotum.
 The bulge may enlarge when men stand and shrink when they lie down because the intestine slides back and forth with gravity.
 Sometimes a portion of the intestine is trapped in the scrotum (incarceration).
-If the intestine becomes trapped, the intestine's blood supply can be cut off (strangulation).
+If the intestine becomes trapped, the intestine’s blood supply can be cut off (strangulation).
 Strangulated intestine may die (become gangrenous) within hours.

 The doctor bases the diagnosis of inguinal hernia on an examination.
 While the person is standing, the doctor examines the groin and asks the person to cough.
 Coughing increases pressure in the abdominal cavity.
 If the person has an inguinal hernia, coughing will cause the hernia to bulge outward, making it easier for the doctor to detect.
 In addition, in men, the doctor places a finger into a fold on the upper part of the scrotum and pushes upward toward the abdominal cavity to detect a hernia.

 Inguinal hernias in women and those that cause symptoms in men should be surgically repaired.
 In men who have an inguinal hernia that does not cause any symptoms, surgery does not need to be done unless symptoms develop.
 Surgery can be done at a time convenient for the person.

 For strangulated and incarcerated hernias, emergency surgery is needed to pull the intestine out of the inguinal canal.